asivery/rm-literm/README.md

 - Install xovi ([instructions](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD))
 - Download the `extensions.zip` release file from the aforementioned page
 - Copy over the `qt-resource-rebuilder.so` file from the zip file into `/home/root/xovi/extensions.d`
+- Follow the instructions on how to rebuild the hashtab ([instructions](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD))
 - Download `libliterm.so` from this repository's releases and copy it over to the same directory
 - Run `xovi/start` over SSH to restart everything.